flutter/website/src/docs/codelabs/implicit-animations.md

 ### Putting it all together

-The previous example demonstrates useful features of `AnimatedOpacity`:
+The previous example demonstrates the following features of `AnimatedOpacity`:
 - `AnimatedOpacity` listens for state changes in its `opacity` property.
 - Whenever `opacity` changes, `AnimatedOpacity` automatically animates the widget's transition to the new value for `opacity`.